While this writer doesn’t agree with every stereotype about Connecticut, one does seem to be accurate.

 After exploring one of the best antique stores in CT, rest your weary bones at Brewery Legitimus and enjoy a cold beer at this craft brewery.
-Its housed in the former Waring factory building on Main Street.
+This top pick among Connecticut breweries is in the former Waring factory building on Main Street.

 Find even more unique shopping throughout Connecticut

 Now that you’ve finished the list of top antique stores in CT, are you still hungry for more deals?